Why Should You Use a Campaign URL Builder for creating a UTM tracking code?

 You can use these five values to track campaigns using custom links created with the Google Analytics URL Builder.

-All or some of these five UTMs can pass values to Google Analytics which will allow you to identify the campaigns driving results.
+All or some of these five UTMs can pass values to Google Analytics which will allow you to identify the campaigns. driving results.

-Only three of these fields are required when using the Google URL Builder.
+However, only three of these fields are required when using the Google URL Builder.

 - Campaign Name